Thaification: Targets

 The main targets of Thaification were ethnic Chinese and other ethnic groups on the edges of the kingdom, geographically and culturally: the Lao of Isan (อีสาน), the hill tribes of western and northern Thailand, and also Thais who speak the Southern Thai language.
 There has also been a Thaification of the immigrant Indian and Vietnamese populations.
-Thaification also targeted the ethnic Malay but is somewhat less successful.
+Thaification also targeted the ethnic Malay but was somewhat less successful.

 Policies

 Thaification by the government can be separated into three sets of policies:

 Rural development

 In the first set of policies, the government targeted specific policies and actions at fringe groups.
 An example of this is the Accelerated Rural Development Programme of 1964, the Isan component of which included the strengthening of allegiance to Bangkok and the rest of the country as one of its objectives.

 Education

 The second set of policies consists of policies applied nationally, but that disproportionately affect fringe groups.
 One example of this is the prescribed use of Central Thai language in schools.
 This had little or no effect on the central Thais, or the Siamese people, who already used the language as a native but made bilinguals of speakers of Isan in the northeast, of Northern Thai (คำเมือง) in the north and of Pattani Malay (ยาวี) in the south.

 Harsher methods were imposed on the Thai Chinese.
 After the People's Republic of China was founded in 1949, a series of anticommunist Thai military juntas, starting with that of right-wing dictator Plaek Phibunsongkhram, sharply reduced Chinese immigration and prohibited Chinese schools in Thailand.
 Thai Chinese born after the 1950s had "very limited opportunities to enter Chinese schools".
 Those Thai Chinese who could afford to study overseas studied English, instead of Mandarin Chinese for economic reasons.
 As a result, the Chinese in Thailand have "almost totally lost the language of their ancestors" and are gradually losing their Chinese identity.